Reality's Canvas, Language's Brush: Crafting 3D Avatars from Monocular Video: Experiments

+We further present a qualitative comparison between our method and HumanNeRF~\cite{weng2022humannerf} in Fig.~\ref{fig:novel_pose}, where the neural avatar is driven by novel poses generated by text instruction with the help of MDM~\cite{tevet2023human}, a) and b) are frames from the instructions \textit{``A person turns to his right and paces back and forth''}, and \textit{``A person is running''} respectively.
+We observe that our method can render the human avatar with better quality and fewer artifacts.
+Similarly, qualitative results on the People Snapshot dataset~\cite{alldieck2018video} in Fig.~\ref{fig:peoplesn} illustrate that \OURS{} avoids floating artifacts and animates the neural human avatar in high quality.
+Multi-view methods such as UV Volumes~\cite{chen2023uv} heavily depend on input from multiple synchronized cameras which hinders their ability to achieve compelling rendering results in single-view scenarios for novel poses beyond the learned pose domain.
+We observed that UV Volumes~\cite{chen2023uv} fails to produce adequate results in this challenging setup.

-\paragraph{Qualitative Results for Texture Editing} \OURS{} enables editing neural humans with text instructions.
-For example, with text instructions like "Turn him into a very fat man", "Make the illumination very dim", "Turn his T-shirt red", and "Turn him into a clown", our approach connects the text prompt with the corresponding module and updates the editable neural texture to generate the manipulated neural avatar, as shown in Fig.~\ref{fig:in2n}.
-We also form a human avatar manipulation baseline by combining HumanNeRF~\cite{weng2022humannerf} and InstructNeRF2NeRF~\cite{haque2023instruct}.
-It is important to note that a HumanNeRF-based manipulation baseline suffers both from a considerably longer 16x training time and lower performance, due to a less-efficient patch-based training scheme.
-We present the visualization comparison in the supplementary due to short of space.
+\paragraph{\textbf{Qualitative Results for Texture Editing}} \OURS{} enables editing neural humans with text instructions.
+For example, with text instructions like ``Turn him into a very fat man'', ``Make the illumination very dim'', ``Turn his T-shirt red'', and ``Turn him into a clown'', our approach connects the text prompt with the corresponding module and updates the editable neural texture to generate the manipulated neural avatar, as shown in Fig.~\ref{fig:in2n}.

+\paragraph{\textbf{Comparisons for Texture Editing}} We form human avatar manipulation baselines by combining HumanNeRF~\cite{weng2022humannerf} and UV Volumes~\cite{chen2023uv} with InstructNeRF2NeRF~\cite{haque2023instruct}, and then update the canonical neural rendering module according to the text instruction.
+Fig.~\ref{fig:suppl_in2n} shows the comparison of the editing performance under the novel pose scenario.
+Specifically, the reconstructed human avatars from all the methods are edited by the text ``turn him into a clown'', and rendered under a novel pose which is triggered by the reference frame.
+As we can see from Fig.~\ref{fig:suppl_in2n}, our method provides visually higher quality results with fewer artifacts compared to other baselines, as highlighted with the red circles.
+It is also important to note that a HumanNeRF-based manipulation baseline suffers both from a considerably longer 16x training time and lower performance, due to a less-efficient patch-based training scheme.